-In the face of cases like Arthur Andersen LLP v.
-United States and United Corp. v.
+In the face of cases like Arthur Andersen LLP v. the United States and United Corp. v.
 Tutu Park Ltd., it is imperative for legal firms to establish and follow a document retention policy.
-This type of policy outlines how a firm identifies, organizes, maintains, accesses, retains and destroys paper and electronic documents in its everyday operations.
-Implementing such as policy not only enhances productivity, but also ensures legislative and regulatory compliance.
+This type of policy outlines how a firm identifies, organizes, maintains, accesses, retains, and destroys paper and electronic documents in its everyday operations.
+Implementing such as policy not only enhances productivity but also ensures legislative and regulatory compliance.

 Document Retention Principles

 - Inventory: It’s not enough to keep documents filed in an orderly fashion.
 You must also identify paper and electronic documents that each department and individual creates.
 Knowing this information allows a firm to properly keep and purge its documents in accordance with its records retention schedule.

 - Indexing: Not only must you know what documents exist within a firm, but you should also create a searchable database that allows you to find different documents based on their active status or key terms.
 A good index allows you to authenticate record sources and provides documentation regarding their destruction.
 Document management software creates inventories and indexes for electronic files.

 - Legal considerations: It is up to a firm to learn and stay up to date regarding local and federal laws and standards about document retention, holds, and destruction, as different types of documents, have different retention periods.
 A firm, for example, may need to retain personnel records for five years, but maintain client records for longer.
 In addition to considering the amount of time that you must retain a record according to the law, a firm must also make retention decisions based on factors such as ongoing use, historical value, and audit requirements.